purplepalmdash/blogsource/src/content/post/2019-05-29-LinuxUSBEthernetBonding.md

 [Network]
 Address=192.168.0.33/24
 ```
-Now you could see bond1 has been configured.
+Now you could see bond has been configured, and the transfer speed could up to
+20M/s